arnested/emacs_drush/README.txt

 :   Options to add to gtags.
 Defaults to none.

 `--emacs-gtags-gtags-program`
 :   Name of the gtags executable.
-Include path if it cannot be found in
+Include path if executable is not in $PATH.
-    $PATH.

 `--emacs-gtags-gtagsconf`
 :   Gtags configuration file to use.
 Defaults to